nealcaren/crisis-and-opportunity-books/books/quicksand/quicksand.md

 # Copyright {.copyright epub:type=copyright-page}

-This book was original published in 1928 by Alfred A. Knopf.

-*Quicksand* entered the public domain on January 1, 2024.
-This version was produced by Neal Caren.
+Nella Larsen’s *Quicksand* was first published in 1928 by Alfred A. Knopf.
+On January 1, 2024, the book entered the public domain, allowing it to be freely reproduced and disseminated.
+This version was transcribed by Neal Caren based on a reprint available on from [Google Books](https://www.google.com/books/edition/Quicksand/dPdaAAAAMAAJ?hl=en&gbpv=0).